-Juvenile Hall(s) and Camp(s) / Ranch(es):

-If you are reporting online, the names of the juvenile hall(s) and camp(s)/ranch(es) for your county will auto populate.
-Please contact the FSO Report Analyst regarding any required changes to your form (e.g., adding or deleting a facility).
-If submitting manually, please fill in the names of your juvenile hall(s) and camp(s)/ranch(es) in the appropriate spaces.
+Juvenile Hall(s), Camp(s) / Ranch(es), and Secure Youth Treatment Facility(ies): If you are reporting online, the names of the juvenile hall(s), camp(s)/ranch(es), and secure youth treatment facility(ies) (SYTF) for your county will auto populate.
+Please contact the BSCC Research Unit Analyst regarding any required changes to your form (i.e., adding or deleting a facility).
+If submitting manually, please fill in the names of your juvenile hall(s), camp(s)/ranch(es), and SYTF(s)in the appropriate spaces.